-- Operates of 12V only works if the Stator High Voltage windings are dead - Provides electronically adjusted advance. - Provides ability to choose from 4 standard advance profiles. - Contains two completely independent circuits one for each cylinder to provide failsafe redundancy. - Provides Higher spark energy than original. - Provides Tacho Output Signal for driving Electronic Tachometers. - Existing CDI kill switch functionality is retained so there is no need to rewire switches.
+- Operates of 12V only works if the Stator High Voltage windings are dead - Provides electronically adjusted advance. - Provides ability to choose from 4 standard advance profiles. - Contains two completely independent circuits one for each cylinder to provide failsafe redundancy. - Provides Higher spark energy than original. - Existing CDI kill switch functionality is retained so there is no need to rewire switches.